the outstanding one

 But what I liked MOST about this story, the reason why this is one of the best travel books ever, is the fact that Holzach is free of pretentiousness.
 Instead of polishing over his self-doubts, his faults and his weaknesses, he leaves them there for us to see, making them part of the journey.
 I takes a bold and gifted author to be able to write a story like that.

 I translated a short segment that I felt was particularly touching:

 “Just yesterday my apartment was full of people, all of them good friends who wanted to dine with me on the occasion of my departure. (…) We were sitting on the floor, around a bed sheet decorated with flowers and candles, and we had mutton with macrobiotic vegetables and drank dry wine.
 Everyone got along great, only I felt abandoned.
 In the bathroom, I couldn’t even really cry, despite all of my self-pity; but once everybody had gone home in the morning, I ran all across the bed sheet and kicked the dishes and the salad bowl against the wall.”

-Unfortunately, MH is not with us anymore.
-He died in 1983, in an attempt to rescue his dog, which had fallen into a river.
+Unfortunately, Michael Holzach is not with us anymore.
+He died in 1983 when he was trying to rescue his dog, who had fallen into a river.
 It was the same dog that had accompanied him on his walk three years earlier.
-MH jumped into the water and died, while the dog made it out alive.
-Tragic man.
+Holzach leaped into the water and died, while his dog made it out alive.
+Tragic.

 Holzach’s feat of walking through Germany without any money is epic.
 His story is brilliantly crafted, and his writing style is close to perfect.
 He weaves in a lot of information about Germany in the early 1980s.

 If you want to read a perfect travel book, read this.

 Also read: Patrick Leigh Fermor, for more walking goodness.